-The effect of pensions on the creditworthiness of the states and local governments that sponsor them gained considerable attention in recent years, particularly in the wake of the 2008-2009 recession and market decline, which negatively impacted government revenues and investment portfolios, respectively.
-Some credit ratings agencies are now modifying pension data using their own methodologies to standardize results and they are publishing this adjusted data, but these adjustments do not change a government's underlying pension liabilities.
+The effect of pensions on the creditworthiness of the states and local governments that sponsor pension plans has gained considerable attention in recent years, particularly in the wake of the 2008-2009 recession and market decline, which negatively impacted government revenues and public pension investment portfolios, respectively.
+Some credit rating agencies are now modifying pension data using their methodologies to standardize results and they are publishing this adjusted data, but these adjustments do not change a government's underlying pension liabilities.
 Credit ratings agencies have long been factoring pension liabilities into their credit ratings and bond ratings for only a small number of governments are expected to change due to pension obligations.

 US States Rating Methodology, Moody's (April 2013)

 Tax-Supported Rating Criteria, Fitch (August 2012)

-US State Ratings Methodology, S&P Global (October 2016)
+US State Rating Methodology, S&P Global (October 2016)

 Local Government Pension Analysis (April 2013)